 Billing and Account Management FAQs

-Q: How do I reset the AWS Identity and Access Management (AWS IAM) user password that I lost or forgot?
+Q: How do I reset the Amazon Identity and Access Management (Amazon IAM) user password that I lost or forgot?

 You can reset your password in the account sign-in page.
-When you reset your password, instructions are sent to the email address associated with your AWS account.
+When you reset your password, instructions are sent to the email address associated with your Amazon Web Services account.
 You can follow the instructions in the email to reset your password.

 If you’ve signed in to your account as admin user and want to change the password of another IAM user, see Managing passwords for IAM users.
-If you’re the only admin user and forgot your password, contact AWS Support for assistance.
+If you’re the only admin user and forgot your password, contact Amazon Web Services Support for assistance.

-Q: How do I update the contact information associated with my AWS account, including my address and telephone number?
+Q: How do I update the contact information associated with my Amazon Web Services account, including my address and telephone number?

-To update the contact information associated with your AWS account, do the following:
+To update the contact information associated with your Amazon Web Services account, do the following:

-- Sign in to the AWS Management Console, and then open the Billing and Cost Management console.
+- Sign in to the Amazon Management Console, and then open the Billing and Cost Management console.

 - On the navigation bar, choose your account name, and then choose My Account.